DavidResin/epfl-ml-groupwork/project2/README.md

 Twitter and other social medias can be good indicators of a population’s emotions, making so that tweets - due to their format of short texts - are a good dataset to try sentiment analysis techniques upon.
 Thus, our project focused on finding a combination of Machine Learning techniques to be able to predict what a user’s sentiment is just from the text.
 To test these out we were provided with a dataset of tweets which had previously happy or sad smileys.
 Our approach to solve this problem was to first clean up the data using usual NLP used in data science.
 Then, we implemented several methods to create predictions that would be as accurate as possible.
-Thus, we tried to apply FastText, a Random Tree Classifier, TF-IDF using two different classifiers and a Convolutional Neural Network.
+Thus, we tried to apply Fast Text, a Random Tree Classifier, TF-IDF using two different classifiers and a Convolutional Neural Network.
-As a result, we found that FastText and CNN are the best prediction techniques for our dataset.
+As a result, we found that Fast Text and CNN are the best prediction techniques for our dataset.

 ## Getting Started